It's time to party!

 Auctions

-Auctions, while labor intensive, are popular with nonprofits because they can raise significant funds while engaging and entertaining donors!
+Auctions, while labor-intensive, are popular with nonprofits because they can raise significant funds while engaging and entertaining donors!
 There are three types of auctions: online, which is less labor-intensive, in-person, or silent.
-In the next chapter, we will cover creating a fundraising event plan, but there are some tips we offer that are specific to auctions.
+In the next chapter, we will cover creating a fundraising event plan, but we offer some tips specific to auctions.

 • Mine your committee’s ideas for auction items from your supporters, and don’t limit the ideas to beach houses or sports tickets.
 Can someone make a killer cheesecake?
 Do you have a party planner, professional organizer, college-resume helper, or great gardener in your pool?
 Auction experiences and skills as much as you auction ski trips.